CaskAle/iot-workshop/README.md

 - The Node.js and Node-RED on the Raspberry Pi must be updated by running the command: update-nodejs-and-nodered in a terminal on the Raspberry Pi.

 - You should have an ssh terminal program for connecting to the Raspberry Pi.
 If you are using a MacOS or Linux system, you are ready to go.
-If you are using a Windows system, install the PuTTY application, which is available at http://www.putty.org Software installer.
+If you are using a Windows system, install the PuTTY application, which is available at <http://www.putty.org> Software installer.

-Full Instructions are found in the file [raspberry-pi-and-iot-workshop.pdf](raspberry-pi-and-iot-workshop.pdf).
+Full Instructions are found in the file [raspberry-pi-and-workshop.pdf](raspberry-pi-iot-workshop.pdf).